CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

   Git and GitHub can be difficult to master, if you're not worked with repository technology before.
 But as you do master it, I think you'll see that they provide a lot of useful services to you and your projects.
 It is best to start early in learning Git and GitHub.
 Practice and review getting a local repository set up and pushed, and do this several times until you are reasonably comfortable with the process.
 Try to get big questions about their use settled before you begin your project.
 Do not by any means wait until the end of the course to deal with Git and GitHub, as this will likely not work well for you.

   There are a large number of Git clients available, such as the one built into Visual Studeo Code, or the standalone Git GUI client.
-Because mentors have various experiences with Git clients, and because students have different tools and operating systems installed on their workstations, and because Treehouse offers instruction is just the command-line version of Git, it is important that FEWD students use the command-line version of Git.
+Because mentors have various experiences with Git clients, and because students have different tools and operating systems installed on their workstations, and because Treehouse offers instruction in just the command-line version of Git, it is important that FEWD students use the command-line version of Git.
 For Windows, this means the Git Bash client; for Mac, this is the Terminal client.
 In later courses, you may use other Git clients you prefer.
-But for FEWD, please master the command-line Git client.
+But for FEWD, please use the command-line Git client.

   Here are some of the services that Git and GitHub provide:
   - Git tracks and keeps a record of all the work you've done on your project.